cloudfoundry/cf-mysql-release/docs/bootstrapping.md

 ## How it works

 The bootstrap errand simply automates the steps in the manual bootstrapping process documented in previous releases of cf-mysql.
-From a higher-level perspective, it finds the node with the highest transaction sequence number, and asks it to start up by itself (i.e. in bootstrap mode), then asks the remaining nodes to join the cluster.
+It finds the node with the highest transaction sequence number, and asks it to start up by itself (i.e. in bootstrap mode), then asks the remaining nodes to join the cluster.

 The sequence number of a stopped node can be retained by either reading the node's state file under ```/var/vcap/store/mysql/grastate.dat```, or by running a mysqld command with a WSREP flag, like ```mysqld --wsrep-recover```.